Biden and Trump share ‘concern’ for ‘wonderful’ King Charles over cancer diagnosis

 The King last met Mr Biden, 81, at Windsor Castle in July for the first time since his coronation.
 The pair reportedly discussed their efforts to address climate change.

-While speaking to reporters in Las Vegas, Nevada on Monday at a union event, Mr Biden said, “I’m concerned about him…just heard his diagnosis.
+While speaking to reporters in Las Vegas, Nevada on Monday at a union event following news of the king’s diagnosis, Mr Biden said, “I’m concerned about him … just heard his diagnosis.
 But I’ll be talking to him God willing.”

 Meanwhile, Mr Trump, who reportedly had a good working relationship with the King during parts of his administration, said, “King Charles has cancer.
 He is a wonderful man, who I got to know well during my presidency, and we all pray that he has a fast and full recovery.”